Among smartphone users in the U.S., nearly two-thirds have at least one financial app.

 In the other categories, such as budgeting, investing or payments apps, the generational factors played more prevalently, however.
 For instance, 34 percent of those between the ages of 18 and 34 say they have at least one budgeting app on their phone.
 By contrast, only 15 percent of those 35 to 54 say they have at least one.

-What is also noteworthy is the adoption of investing apps by people between the ages of 18 and 34.
+What is also noteworthy is the adoption of investing apps like Betterment by people between the ages of 18 and 34.
 The survey found that 31 percent say they have at least one investing app on their phone.

 An expected $30 trillion is expected to be transferred millennials as they inherit their parents’ and grandparents’ money.
 When that happens, where they will put it is a major point of interest for the traditional wealth managers.
 Will they stick with the robo-advisory firm that charged them low fees when all they could afford to invest was, say, $50 a month?
 Or will they go where their parents banked?
 This question is what is prompting several banks and wealth managers to come up with a robo-adviser solution.
 For instance, Morgan Stanley launched its Access Investing robo platform in December.